Encyclicals

 From the Depths of Our Hearts: Priesthood, Celibacy and the Crisis of the Catholic Church

-The Catholic Church faces a major crisis and the turmoil in priestly ministry is at the heart of it.
-"The priesthood is going through a dark time," write Pope Emeritus Benedict and Cardinal Robert Sarah.
+"The priesthood is going through a dark time", according to Pope Emeritus Benedict XVI and Robert Cardinal Sarah.
 "Wounded by the revelation of so many scandals, disconcerted by the constant questioning of their consecrated celibacy, many priests are tempted by the thought of giving up and abandoning everything."

-From the Depths of Our Hearts is an unprecedented work by the Pope Emeritus and a Cardinal serving in the Vatican.
-As bishops, they write "in a spirit of filial obedience" to Pope Francis, who has said, "I think that celibacy is a gift for the Church...
+Benedict XVI and Cardinal Sarah "fraternally offer these reflections to the people of God and, of course, in a spirit of filial obedience, to Pope Francis", who has said, "I think that celibacy is a gift for the Church. . . .
 I don't agree with allowing optional celibacy, no."

-Responding to calls for refashioning the priesthood, including proposals from the Amazonian Synod, two wise, spiritually astute pastors explain the biblical and spiritual role of the priesthood, celibacy, and genuine priestly ministry.
-Drawing on Vatican II, they present priestly celibacy as more than "a mere precept of ecclesiastical law".
-They insist that renewal of the Church is bound to a renewed understanding of priestly vocation as sharing in Jesus' priestly identity as Bridegroom of the Church.
+Responding to calls for refashioning the priesthood, including proposals from participants in the Amazonian Synod, two wise, spiritually astute pastors explain the importance of priestly celibacy for the good of the whole Church.
+Drawing on Vatican II, they present celibacy as not just "a mere precept of ecclesiastical law", but as a sharing in Jesus' sacrifice on the Cross and his identity as Bridegroom of the Church.

 - Please log in to review this product